-Training Policy
+Training

 It is the policy of this department to administer a training program that will provide for the professional growth and continued development of its personnel.
-By doing so, the Department will ensure its personnel possess the knowledge and skills necessary to provide a professional level of service that exceeds the needs of the community thus assuring a contemporary, specialized, and ever proficient department.
+By doing so, the Department will ensure its personnel possess the knowledge and skills necessary to provide a professional level of service that meets the needs of the community.